New York University—the largest private research university in the United States—is an urban university with a network of campuses worldwide.

 NYU’s comprehensive liberal arts campus in China’s financial and commercial capital gives you access to Asia’s top companies, media outlets, and museums for class trips and professional opportunities.
 As at the other two campuses, you’ll gain an academic foundation in the humanities, social sciences, and natural sciences before focusing on your major.

 Admission to NYU is highly selective.
-The Admissions Committee reviews each application holistically, evaluating many factors that include your academic record, a combination of standardized test scores, letters of evaluation, and your personal statements and essay.
+The Admissions Committee evaluates each application based on many factors, including your academic record, a combination of standardized test scores, letters of evaluation, and your personal statements and essay.
+The committee also reviews your talents, personal attributes, and goals.
 For details, visit admissions.nyu.edu.